Staged Auxiliary Heat

 Staged Auxiliary Heat lets your Mysa Smart Thermostat automatically engage auxiliary heating when your heat pump can't reach the setpoint on its own.
 Instead of manually switching to Aux/Emergency mode on cold days, the thermostat handles it for you based on temperature and runtime thresholds you configure.

 This feature is off by default and only appears for system configurations that support auxiliary heat.
+The feature can be enabled and thresholds set via the Device Settings > Thermostat Configuration Menu.

 How It Works